 Pressure from parents can cause additional stress for many teens and young adults, especially when they are asked to take sides.
 20% of respondents also suffered from a breakdown of existing support networks and a lack of communication from their parents about the development of the separation.

 - 32% said their parents tried to turn them against the other

 - 27% said their parents tried to involve them in the separation

 - 23% found out about a parent’s new partner via social media

 - 1 in 5 children completely lost touch with one or more grandparents following divorce

 Jo Edwards explained: “These new findings show the wide-ranging impact of divorce and separation on young people.
 It underlines just how important it is that parents going through a split manage their separation in a way that minimises the stress and impact on the entire family, especially children, otherwise their exam results could suffer.
 Divorce and separation is always traumatic, but there is a better way to deal with it.”

 As Resolution-members, the family lawyers at Frances Lindsay & Co are committed to helping couples find the right solution to relationship breakdown for the good of the whole family.
 We offer fixed-fee services for divorce, mediation, collaborative family law, arbitration and a range of other fixed-fee legal services across the Thames Valley, including Henley, Marlow and Windsor.
-Speak to one of our friendly solicitors to discuss the options available to you, or download Resolution’s free guide: Separating Together.arbitration solicitor Henley, collaborative family law Thames Valley, divorce solicitor Maidenhead, family lawyer Windsor, mediation solicitor Beaconsfield
+Speak to one of our friendly solicitors to discuss the options available to you, or download Resolution’s free guide: Separating Together.Tags: arbitration solicitor Henley, collaborative family law Thames Valley, divorce solicitor Maidenhead, family lawyer Windsor, mediation solicitor Beaconsfield